The Top 10 Beginner Hikes in Lake Tahoe

 Directions: From Incline Village, head up Highway 431 up to the Mount Rose Summit.
 The trail is 1/2 mile southwest of the summit on Hwy 431.
 There is parking on the side of the road and at one small parking lot, Look for sign for Tahoe Meadows Interpretive Trail.

-The hike to these alpine lakes near Highway 80 is a little bit of a challenge for children and beginners, but you will reap the rewards at the top of this 8 mile round trip hike.
-The three lakes at the top of the trail are wonderful for some summer swimming.
+The hike to these alpine lakes near Highway 80 is a little bit of a challenge for children and beginners, but you will reap the rewards at the top of this 8 mile round trip hike with sparkling little clear gems to take in.
+Or... if you've worked up a good lather, all three lakes at the top of this trail are wonderful for summer swimming.
+Go ahead, Jump!

 Hot Tip: Take the entire day to do this hike and bring a lunch.